Coronavirus / When do I have to wear a face mask?

 - you need to remove your mask to take medication

-- an employee at the premises or public transport asks you to remove your mask to check your identity
+- an employee at the premises asks you to remove your mask to check your identity

-- a police officer, PCSO, TfL officer, local authority officer or public transport employee asks you to remove your mask
+- a police officer, PCSO, or local authority officer asks you to remove your mask.

 What are my rights on this?

 Find out more about your rights and how the Human Rights Act protects them

 Help us make our content even better by letting us know whether you found this page useful or not